anthonyfranco0123/Flip-The-Switch/README.md

 # Flip-The-Switch
-Colors invert when you go past the middle line.
+Colors invert when you go past the middle line with your mouse.